ghoomfrog/silili/README.md

 If you want to be more efficient (and have two hands), you can use both hands to sign two sounds at the same time.
 The right hand should sign the first sound.

-# Swal Kja
+# Liki Kim

-Swal Kja is an artistic left-to-right writing system for Lil Si, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
+Liki Kim is an artistic left-to-right writing system for Lil Saj, partly inspired by [robdog's writing system for his conlang Aaltok](https://www.youtube.com/watch?v=aBKsVwo62mM).
 Glyphs are drawn as little shapes with faces, called *lillies*.
 Lillies are arranged into groups that can be structured in one of these ways:

 - vowel
 - vowel–consonant